 Native to the south fork of Long Island, a good portion of Daniel's life has been spent immersed in the forest, the sand, or the water, cultivating a connection to the natural world.

 Through undergraduate university he worked with family as a house painter and carpenter.
-This valuable time equipped him with a thorough understanding of construction.
-He then began apprenticing as a draughtsman with several prominent Architects, collaborating with talented builders on new and historical shingle style homes, where he developed an appreciation for handcrafted traditions and vernacular building techniques.
+These valuable experiences equipped him with a thorough understanding of construction.
+He then began apprenticing as a draughtsman with several prominent Architects.
+Here he developed an appreciation for handcrafted building techniques while collaborating with many talented builders on new and historical Shingle Style homes.

-Continuing to work as a project architect, Daniel returned to university to receive a professional degree in Architecture at the New York Institute of Technology.
-Studio professors introduced him to the theory and ideals of modern Architecture, transforming his perspective on the design of buildings.
+Continuing to work as a project architect, Daniel returned to University to receive a professional degree in Architecture at the New York Institute of Technology.
+Design studio professors introduced him to the theories and ideals of modern Architecture.
+These new concepts on the composition and construction of buildings transformed his perspective on how space can be manipulated and how we interact within its boundaries.

-Semester abroad led Daniel to the aquatic city of Venice, Italy.
-The study of this romantic pedestrian city continued to enlighten his understanding of how a space can be defined.
+Semester abroad led Daniel to the romantic aquatic city of Venice, Italy.
+The study of this ancient pedestrian city continued to enlighten his understanding of how space can be defined, while challenging his perception of how people move through and inhabit such spaces.

 Upon completion of his degree, Daniel apprenticed with an esteemed landscape designer, where he learned the importance of native landscaping in a local ecosystem.
 He discovered the transformative power of plants and their ability to enrich Architectural design.